marionettejs/backbone.marionette/docs/marionette.configuration.md

 Marionette has a few globally configurable settings that will change how the system works.
-While many of these subjects are covered in other docs, this configuration doc should provides a list of the most common items to change.
+While many of these subjects are covered in other docs, this configuration doc should provide a list of the most common items to change.

 ## Documentation Index